 - Optional garnishes: sliced avocado (for vegan chili) and grated cheddar cheese (for vegetarian chili)

 In a large saucepan, over low-medium heat, cook the chopped onions, carrots, bell peppers, and (optional) squash in 3 or 4 Tbsp olive oil until the carrots or squash are tender.
 Stir in the beans, corn and tomatoes, then add water slowly until the chili’s at your preferred consistency (knowing that some liquid will evaporate and the chili will thicken as you cook it).
 Add 2 Tbsp Mexican Seasoning Blend, bring to a simmer, and cook for 10 to 20 minutes.
 Taste the soup and add more Mexican Seasoning Blend to your liking, and salt and pepper to taste, if you wish.
 If you want to cut the acidity of the tomatoes, add a little honey.
 Serve topped with fresh diced avocado or (if you’re not vegan) organic grated cheddar cheese.
-You might also want to drizzle some additional garlic jalepeño oil as a final touch.
+You might also want to drizzle some additional garlic jalepeño or a few drops of fiery habanero olive oil as a final touch.

 In a crock pot, cook all ingredients (except the optional garnishes) on low-to-medium heat for a few hours.
 I suggest you be modest with the spices and seasonings until you taste it – you can always add more!